What is a “Kei Truck,” anyway?

 I say yes.

-If you are saying the same, just register here and let’s work together to get you a good used Japanese minitruck, kei truck, keitora direct from Japan to the United Kingdom.
+If you are saying the same, just sign up on our auction registration page and let’s work together to get you a good used Japanese minitruck, kei truck, keitora direct from Japan to the United Kingdom.

-Postscript: Of course, you don’t have to live in the UK to be able to import a clean secondhand keitora or other good Japanese car or JDM car (see here for what “JDM” is all about) from us here at Japan Car Direct.
+Postscript: Of course, you don’t have to live in the UK to be able to import a clean secondhand keitora or other good Japanese car or JDM car (to learn what JDM is all about, check out our JDM Vehicles page) from us here at Japan Car Direct.
 We have customers all around the world with many of them being in the USA, Australia, Canada, New Zealand, Germany, the UAE, and Ireland as well as the UK.
 To find the used car import rules for these countries, just click on the country name, and for other countries not listed, just look on our Japan Car Direct main website here.

 And for our customers in Ireland who are looking to get a good little keitora, a fine little minitruck direct from Japan, keep in mind the system that Irish Tax and Customs has at the moment of classifying these used kei trucks and other used vehicles imported directly from Japan as goods of “Japanese Preferential Origin.”
 You’ll save even more of your “valuable resources” using this system.
 You’ll find the document from Irish Tax and Customs that explains it all here.